E-PMQ: Expert-Guided Post-Merge Quantization with Merged-Weight Anchoring

 Key Points

-- Improves quantization performance across multiple tasks.
+- Significant performance improvements observed across multiple task settings.

 📖 Reader Mode